Quick Method of Accounting for GST/HST

 Books and records

 When you fill out your GST/HST return using the quick method, you do not have to indicate the actual GST/HST that you charged on most of your taxable supplies or the GST/HST paid or payable on most of your business purchases.
 However, you still have to keep all books and records related to your business purchases and your supplies for six years from the end of the year to which they relate.
-However, we may ask you to keep the invoices longer than six years.
-If you want to destroy your records earlier, you have to send us a written request and wait for our written approval to do so.
+However, the CRA may ask you to keep the invoices longer than six years.
+If you want to destroy your records earlier, you have to send a written request and wait for the CRA's written approval to do so.
 For more information, see GST/HST Memorandum 15.1, General Requirements for Books and Records.

 When you use the quick method